shiruimin123/DD2360GPU/assignment2/report2.md

 #### 2. How many floating operations are being performed in your matrix multiply kernel?

+We assume that the sizes of the two matrices multiplied are a*b and b*c respectively, and the matrix size we obtained is a*c.
+For each element in the result matrix, b multiplication floating operations, (b-1) addition floating operations and 1 assignment operation are required respectively, that is, a total of 2b operations.
+For a*c elements, a total of 2abc operations are required.

 #### 3. How many global memory reads are being performed by your kernel?

 #### 4. For a matrix A of (128x128) and B of (128x128):